Skip to main content

 Events and Markets

 An event is a real-world occurrence with a determinable outcome.
 For example: “Republican Presidential Nominee 2028” or “UEFA Champions League Winner.”
 Each event contains one or more markets.
-Each market represents a specific outcome within the event and is binary: YES or NO. For example, the event “Republican Presidential Nominee 2028” contains separate markets for J.D.
-Vance, Marco Rubio, Tucker Carlson, and others.
-Each of these is an independent binary market.
-You can buy YES on J.D.
-Vance without taking a position on any other candidate.
+Each market represents a specific outcome within the event and is usually binary: YES or NO. For example, an election event can contain separate markets for several candidates.
+Each candidate market trades independently.
+You can buy YES on one candidate without taking a position on any other candidate.

 Multi-Outcome Events

-Events with many possible outcomes (5+ candidates in an election, 10+ teams in a championship) are displayed with the top outcomes visible by default.
-Click Show More to drill down and see all available sub-markets.
+Events with many possible outcomes are displayed with the top outcomes visible by default.
+Click Show More to drill down and see additional sub-markets.
 The probabilities across all sub-markets within a multi-outcome event do not always sum to exactly 100%.
-Each sub-market trades independently and has its own spread.
+Each sub-market can have its own liquidity, spread, and price history.

 Market States

-A market goes through four states from creation to settlement:
+A market moves through several states from creation to settlement:

 Upcoming

 The market is visible but trading has not started yet.
-The UI shows a countdown (e.g., “Live in 27d 09h”).
+The UI may show a countdown.

 Open (Live)

 The market is actively trading.
-Buy and sell orders are accepted.
+Buy and sell actions are available when liquidity and routing support them.

 Closed

 Trading has stopped.
-The market is awaiting settlement.
+The market is waiting for the result to be determined and recorded.

 Settled